codedsami/COMP-371-Project-Summer-2025/README.md

 should you need them.
 If it's possible you can also install them through a package manager if they are available for your distro.

-For detailed instructions on running the game, please see the [RUN.MD](RUN.MD) file.

 Linux:

 ```